 “every inch a quality product”- that has been the PAPUREX slogan for a long time.
 That this is not a phrase becomes obvious, if one keeps the effort in mind that gets made to secure quality.
 Our last article describes what quality management means as a term.
 This one is about the criteria underlying a quality management system certification

-What does the certification of a QM system according to DIN EN ISO 9001 even mean?
+What is the DIN EN ISO 9001 about?

 For more than 26 years (first time in 1996),the PAPUREX QM-system is DIN EN ISO 9001 certified.
 To fulfill the requirements of this norm, there are quite a few points to keep in check.
 The criteria for certification are defined as follows: